Why it’s better for both parents to be in the lives of children

 Divorce and post-divorce parenting strategies

 In response to these and similar studies, Illinois recently modified the legal terminology associated with divorce and parenting.
 Instead of custody and visitation, family courts now decide “parental-decision making” and “parenting time.”
-These changes in terminology are just one aspect of a comprehensive overhaul family law that became effective in the state beginning in 2016.
+These changes in terminology are just one aspect of a comprehensive overhaul of family law that became effective in the state beginning in 2016.

 With the above research and changes to the law in mind, consider these tips for a parenting plan post-divorce: